aitgon/wopmars/docs/content/developer.rst

 wopmars.framework.management
 .................................

 Here are the classes involved in the actual management of the workflow.
 Which means the building of the :class:`~.wopmars.framework.management.DAG.DAG` and the walk through it thanks to the :class:`~.wopmars.framework.management.WorkflowManager.WorkflowManager`.
-Also, the class responsible of the actual execution of the ToolWrappers, :class:`~.wopmars.framework.management.RuleThread.RuleThread` is stored here.
+Also, the class responsible of the actual execution of the ToolWrappers, :class:`~.wopmars.framework.management.ToolWrapperThread.ToolWrapperThread` is stored here.

 wopmars.framework.parsing
 ..............................